Ardern speaking tour claim is utter drivel

 Some posts include a link to a listing that has since been taken down.

 There was nothing to suggest she would become a speaker on the lucrative US circuit, as claimed in Facebook posts such as this one.
-The post includes a screengrab of a listing on the Speaker Booking Agency website, but a search on the site now shows that the page has been taken down.
+The post includes a screengrab of a listing on the Speaker Booking Agency10 website, but a search on the site now shows that the page has been taken down.

 A similar Facebook post includes a screengrab of a tweet congratulating Ardern on her "new job" but queries why Ardern hadn't announced her role to the media.
 It refers to another tweet by The Platform NZ, a media company founded by broadcaster Sean Plunket.